-In the context of climate change, adaptation is the process of adjusting to actual or expected changes in climate and its effects, in order to moderate harm and take advantage of beneficial opportunities.
+Climate change adaptation is the process of adjusting to actual or expected changes in climate and its effects, to moderate harm and take advantage of beneficial opportunities.
 Resilience is a key component of adaptation as it reflects the capacity of social, economic and environmental systems to cope with a disturbance.

 The goals of climate change adaptation are primarily to “reduce risk and vulnerability to climate change, strengthen resilience, enhance wellbeing and the capacity to anticipate and respond successfully to change” (IPCC AR6).
 In essence, adaptation and resilience are about safeguarding people, and the natural systems on which we depend, from higher temperatures, rising seas, more frequent and intense extreme weather, unpredictable rainfall, and more acidic oceans.